-Any significant deficiencies or concerns noted by faculty/assessor and entered in myTIPreport should be communicated to the LIC and/or Site Director with written documentation that the feedback has been provided to the student.
-If deficiencies or problematic issues are noted late in the clerkship, timely feedback will be given by an assessor to offer the student the opportunity to improve, and ideally should have occurred prior to assigning a failing score.
-The LIC Director maintains the ability to assign a summative Level 1 for an egregious action at any point during an LIC term.
+Any significant deficiencies or concerns should be communicated by the faculty to the LIC and/or site director with written documentation that the feedback has been provided to the student.
+If deficiencies or problematic issues are noted late in the LIC, timely feedback will be given by an assessor to offer the student the opportunity to improve.
+Ideally this should have occurred prior to assigning a score of <2.0 on an EPO.
+The LIC director maintains the ability to assign a summative Level 1 for an egregious action even late in an LIC Term.